-A: No. Most trips are set up to rent ski equipment such as skis, boots, and poles at the ski area at a discounted group rate.
+A: No. Most trips are set up to rent ski equipment such as skis, boots and poles at the ski area with a discounted group rate.

 Q: Can I supply my own air transportation and receive a credit on my trip price?

 A: Check with the trip leader as this is usually not a problem.
 Travelers flying in from other cities to join us on our trips frequently get their own airfare.
 Check with a trip leader for details on connecting with transportation to the resort.

 Q: I travel with a service animal.
 Is that a problem?

 A: This will require a single room and is at the discretion of the resort and the airline.
 Another concern is transportation to and from the resort and the airline.
 The club will not get involved with getting any of the aforementioned authorizations.
 The responsibility is totally that of the traveler with the service animal.
 Club functions such as group meals and social gatherings with said animal will not be allowed due to the possibility that someone in the group may have of serious allergies.

 Q. What is a Known Travelers Number and TSA Pre-Check?